yaapu/FrskyTelemetryScript/README.md

 ## Telemetry reset

-On Horus radios it's possible to do a full script reset by resetting timer 3.
+It's possible to do a full script reset by resetting timer 3.

 For the reset to occur 2 conditions must be met
-- the flight timer has to be different from 00:00
+- flight time is greater than 00:00
-- motors are disarmed

-## Script update rates

-- The script processes telemetry up to 60Hz
-- Screen is redrawn at 20Hz
+- vehicle is not armed
-- Frsky sensors are exposed to OpenTX at 4Hz
-- Events and alarms are checked at 2Hz

 ## Configuration